vinuni-vishc/CG-IMIF/README.md

 # CG-IMIF: Multi-stream Fusion for Class Incremental Learning in Pill Image Classification

-An official implementation for my research work "Multi-stream Class Incremental Learning for Pill Image Classification"  at VinUni-Illinois  Smart Health Center
+An official implementation for our paper "Multi-stream Class Incremental Learning for Pill Image Classification"  accepted at ACCV2022.

 ## Introduction